 Ode to Joy consists mostly of stepwise melody, quarter note driven rhythm and phrase repetitions.
 Alternate middle and index fingers (m-i) if you're playing fingerstyle, and give the half notes at the end of each line the full two beats.
 With that said, Ludwig's famous Ode should fall under your fingers with little struggle.

 Practice the melody of Ode to Joy until smooth and flowing.
 Read the music—don't just copy the finger movements in the video.
-Play along with the audio track or video to help shore up your rhythm.
+As indicated by the key signature, all B notes are flat.
+Practice with the audio track or video to help shore up your rhythm.

-Once the melody sounds solid, begin working on the chords.
+Once the melody sounds solid, work on the chords.

 Chords

 The main challenge of Ode to Joy is wrangling the chords: seven different chords with a harmonic rhythm of mostly two changes per measure.
-It would be prudent to keep the strums as simple as possible.
-The Down 2x Strum is recommend: strum downwards every two beats with the thumb (beats 1 and 3).
+It is prudent to keep the strums as simple.
+The Down 2x Strum is recommended: strum downwards every two beats with the thumb (beats 1 and 3).
 The Down 2X Strum underlines metrical accents and allows the quarter note melody to sparkle.

 Down 2X Strum | Down 2X strum with a rhythm fill at the end of the phrase.

 I used the Down 2X in my audio track along with a rhythm fill at the end of each phrase.
-Details of the rhythm fill are explained in the video, but basically, it's a way of marking the end of the phrase and creating excitement by using faster rhythms.
+The rhythm fill is explained in the video, but basically, it's a way of marking the end of the phrase and creating excitement by using faster rhythms.
 In this case, a Flat-Four Strum to contrast with the Down 2X strum.